erikssource/jdbidemo/article/springbootandjdbi.md

 spring.jpa.open-in-view=false
 ```

 The application name and port are standard fare.
-We'll also set spring.jpa.open-in-view false so that Spring doesn't automatically create a hibernate session.
+We'll also set `spring.jpa.open-in-view=false` so that Spring doesn't automatically create a hibernate session.
 Since we aren't using hibernate there's no reason to enable it.

 Then, the main class for the Spring application is just the normal boilerplate.
 There's nothing special here to use Jdbi.